Santa Monica Pier

-The Santa Monica Pier is a large double-jointed pier at the foot of Colorado Avenue in Santa Monica, California, United States.
+The Santa Monica Pier is a large pier at the foot of Colorado Avenue in Santa Monica, California, United States.
 It contains a small amusement park, concession stands, and areas for views and fishing.
 The pier is part of the greater Santa Monica Mountains National Recreation Area.

 Attractions

 Pacific Park

 The pier contains Pacific Park, a family amusement park with its solar panelled Ferris wheel.
 The brightly lit wheel can be seen from a distance and has been turned off during the Earth Hour observance.

 Other attractions

 It also has an original carousel hippodrome from the 1920s, the Santa Monica Pier Aquarium operated by Heal the Bay, shops, entertainers, a video arcade, a trapeze school, pubs, and restaurants.
 The pier's west end is a popular location for anglers.

 The pier is a venue for outdoor concerts, movies, and other activities.

 History

 Santa Monica has had several piers; however, the current Santa Monica Pier is made up of two adjoining piers that long had separate owners.
 The long, narrow Municipal Pier opened September 9, 1909, primarily to carry sewer pipes beyond the breakers and had no amenities.
 The short, wide adjoining Pleasure Pier to the south, also known as Newcomb Pier, was built in 1916 by Charles I. D. Looff and his son Arthur, amusement park pioneers.
 Attractions on the Pleasure Pier eventually included the Santa Monica Looff Hippodrome building (which now houses the current carousel and is listed on the National Register of Historic Places), the Blue Streak Racer wooden roller coaster (which was purchased from the defunct Wonderland amusement park in San Diego), the Whip, merry-go-rounds, Wurlitzer organs, and a funhouse.

 The Philadelphia Toboggan Company built the Carousel, PTC #62, in 1922.
 It features 44 hand-carved horses.
 It was rebuilt in 1990 inside the Hippodrome.
 A calliope provides musical accompaniment.

 The La Monica Ballroom opened on July 23, 1924.
 Designed by T. S. Eslick with a Spanish façade and French Renaissance interior, it was the largest dance hall on the west coast, accommodating 5,000 dancers on its 15000 sqft hard maple floor.
 Country music star Spade Cooley began broadcasting his weekly television show from the ballroom in 1948, where the program remained until 1954.
-In the summer of 1955, the Hollywood Autocade opened at the La Monica with one-hundred famous and unusual cars, including Jack Benny's Maxwell and a Rumpler Drop Car.
-From 1958 until 1962, the ballroom served as a roller skating rink; first as Skater's Ballroom, and later as the Santa Monica Roller Rink, where the speed skating club won many state and regional championships.
-The La Monica Ballroom was demolished in 1963.
+In the summer of 1955, the Hollywood Autocade opened at the La Monica with 100 famous and unusual cars, including Jack Benny's Maxwell and a Rumpler Drop Car.
+From 1955 to 1962, the ballroom served as a roller skating rink, first as Skater's Ballroom, and later as the Santa Monica Roller Rink, where the speed skating club won many state and regional championships and later Champion speed skater Ronnie Rains become a Roller Derby star.
+The rink's operator was Jack Goodrich, a former vaudeville and silent film star.
+The operator's daughter, Michelle Goodrich, later became a showgirl in the Ice Capades.
+The La Monica Ballroom was demolished in 1963 as a result of the Newcomb family waiting too long to start repairs.